jamieanderson7005/TORCS/README.md

 And install the model specifially from this link: https://ollama.com/library/granite4:3b

-Then run this line in your terminal to pull the model to ollama: ollama run granite4:3b
+Then run this line in your terminal to pull the model to ollama:<br>
+ollama run granite4:3b

 **Download Ollama for MacOS:**<br>